Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Additional plots

 \section{Additional plots}

-This appendix show comprehensive centrality dependence of various observables for different values of $\beta_2$ and $\gamma$ used in the paper in U+U and Zr+Zr collisions.
+This appendix shows comprehensive centrality dependence of various observables for different values of $\beta_2$ and $\gamma$ used in the paper in U+U and Zr+Zr collisions.
 The full set of observables for the cumulants of $d_{\perp}$ are shown in Fig.~\ref{fig:app1} for U+U and Fig.~\ref{fig:app2} for Zr+Zr, respectively.
 Similarly, information for $\lr{\varepsilon_2^2}$ and correlation between $\varepsilon_2$ and $d_{\perp}$ are shown in Figs.~\ref{fig:app3} and ~\ref{fig:app4}.
-Most importantly these plot shows the results obtained with the $\nqp$-based event averaging.
+Most importantly these plots show the results obtained with the $\nqp$-based event averaging.
+See also Figs.~\ref{fig:app6} and \ref{fig:app5}.